-E1: Flow rate control for EPC1 drift gas (0- 500 ml/min)
+E1: Flow rate control for EPC1 drift gas (0-500 ml/min)

-E2: Flow rate control for EPC2 carrier gas (0- 150\ ml/min)
+E2: Flow rate control for EPC2 carrier gas (0-150\ ml/min)

 The EPC2 maximum flow (carriergas) of 150 ml/min is restricted by the installed column dimensions.
-It only can be attained if the standard column is installed (15 m length, 0.53 mm inner diameter).
-Using Columns with other dimensions can linited the EPC2 maximum flow.
+It only can be attained with an installed column of the following diameter: 15 m length, 0.53 mm inner diameter.
+Using the standard Column for BreathSpec the EPC2 maximum flow is limited to 80 ml/min.